 A March 2015 post contributed to Planet Analog: Erik Mentze, Sr. IC Design Engineer, Cactus Semiconductor In our previous post Low Power LDO Design Techniques for Really Small Profile Applications, Part 1 , we reviewed LDO design tradeoffs using an NMOS pass transistor.
 This design ap

 Cactus Semiconductor provides design and development of Application Specific Integrated Circuits (ASICs) for multiple applications including the medical device industry.
 The company particularly specializes in complex, low power analog circuitry for active implantable medical devices.

 A February 2015 post contributed to Planet Analog: Editor’s note: Our guest blogger is Erik Mentze, Sr. IC Design Engineer, Cactus Semiconductor A key challenge to the ultra-miniaturization of electronic systems is power management.
 As any EE knows, when overall system sizes shrink th

-Based in Chandler, AZ, Cactus Semiconductor was founded in 2002.
-The company has world-class in-house expertise in designing and producing state of the art analog and mixed signal ICs.
+We are still based in Chandler, AZ, and continue to provide world-class in- house expertise in designing and producing state of the art analog and mixed signal ICs.
 Manufacturing is conducted worldwide at premier wafer fabrication, wafer probe, IC assembly and IC test facilities.